-- (a) evaluations of lapsing programs (if conducted) are completed within 12 months of when the funding is due to lapse - (b) for programs with total funding of \$20 million or more: - (i) DTF endorses the evaluation scope and terms of reference before it starts (in consultation with the Department of Premier and Cabinet) - (ii) for programs with funding for two years or more, the evaluation report is submitted to DTF by the last Friday in October of any given year, before a submission requesting continued funding for the program is lodged - (iii) for programs with funding for less than two years, the evaluation report is submitted to DTF as part of the submission requesting continued funding for the program. - (c) for programs with total funding of less than \$20 million, either: - (i) an evaluation report - (ii) appropriate evidence that clearly demonstrates efficient and effective achievement of the program's objectives is provided to DTF as part of the submission requesting continued funding for the program
+- (a) evaluations of lapsing programs (if required after discussions with DTF) are completed within 12 months of when the funding is due to lapse - (b) for programs with total funding of \$20 million63 or more: - (i) DTF endorses the evaluation scope and terms of reference before it starts (in consultation with the Department of Premier and Cabinet) - (ii) for programs with funding for two years or more, the evaluation report is submitted to DTF by the last Friday in October of any given year, before a submission requesting continued funding for the program is lodged - (iii) for programs with funding for less than two years, the evaluation report is submitted to DTF as part of the submission requesting continued funding for the program. - (c) for programs with total funding of less than \$20 million, either: - (i) an evaluation report64 - (ii) appropriate evidence65 that clearly demonstrates efficient and effective achievement of the program's objectives is provided to DTF as part of the submission requesting continued funding for the program

-- (d) when requested by DTF, that either: - (i) a draft report (or other review materials) for an evaluation is provided to DTF - (ii) DTF is provided with appropriate opportunities to be involved in any steering committee or other governance arrangement that oversights the direction of an evaluation - (e) the evaluation is conducted by a person or party who is independent of the area that has delivered the program.
+- (d) when requested by DTF, that either: - (i) a draft report (or other review materials) for an evaluation is provided to DTF - (ii) DTF is provided with appropriate opportunities to be involved in any steering committee or other governance arrangement that oversights the direction of an evaluation

-&lt;sup>62 Total program funding relates to funding provided over the four years (if applicable) before the date at which the program is scheduled to lapse.
+63 Total program funding relates to funding provided over the four years (if applicable) before the date at which the program is scheduled to lapse.